n6il/eou_ide/README.txt

 This is a DIY Pack for setting up EOU to work on a GlensideIDE, SuperIDE, or in XRoar with an emulated GlensideIDE.

-The makebootfileide.py script creates the following disk images:
+The makebootfileide.py script creates the following disk images in the build/<CPU> directory.
+If you are using 6309 cpu every this document says "68xxx" you substitute "63xxx" for the 6309 version:

    68IDE.VHD -- This is a VHD disk image designed for use on IDE Drives.
       You can use this disk on a real GlensideIDE or SuperIDE controller.